 Words are a powerful thing, whether written or spoken, which is why your wedding vows should be carefully considered and pulled from the delicate heart strings.
 Although that sounds dramatic, writing your own vows can actually be quite simple when you get down to the basics.
 It’s not like you’re writing a college essay on a subject you could care less about.
 This is about your love story, your feelings, your promises to the one you’re saying I do to.
 So instead of the repeat-after-me vows spoken at most weddings, make sure yours is extra special by writing and speaking your own.
+You can also check out some wedding saying here for inspiration.
 Here are some tips on how to write your own wedding vows that are both simple and meaningful.

 You don’t have to reinvent the wheel here.
 Feel free to snag inspiration (and maybe a phrase or two) from other’s vows, your favorite poems, a children’s book (they know how to express complicated emotions in simple language), religious vows, movie quotes, songs you adore, etc. Take bits and pieces and string them together with your own words just to see how they sound.
 Don’t try and write the perfect vows at this point; you’re just getting your thoughts on the paper and opening up to creativity.